2004–05 FA Women's Premier League

 The 2004–05 FA Women's Premier League season was the 14th season of the FA Women's Premier League.

 National Division

-The season started on 15 August 2004 and ended on 7 May 2005.
+The National Division season started on 15 August 2004 and ended on 7 May 2005.
 Arsenal were the defending champions, while Liverpool and Bristol City entered as the promoted teams from the 2003–04 Northern and Southern Divisions.
 Arsenal won their second consecutive league title, and seventh overall.